astropy/astropy/docs/modeling/example-fitting-constraints.rst

 Tied Constraints
 ----------------

 The `~astropy.modeling.Parameter.tied` constraint is often useful with :ref:`Compound models <compound-models-intro>`.
-In this example we will read a spectrum from a file called ``spec.txt`` and fit Gaussians to the lines simultaneously while linking the flux of the OIII_1 and OIII_2 lines.
+In this example we will read a spectrum from a file called ``spec.txt`` and simultaneously fit Gaussians to the emission lines while linking their wavelengths and linking the flux of the [OIII] λ4959 line to the [OIII] λ5007 line.

 .. plot::
     :include-source:

     import numpy as np
     from astropy.io import ascii
+    from astropy.modeling import fitting, models
     from astropy.utils.data import get_pkg_data_filename
-    from astropy.modeling import models, fitting
+    from matplotlib import pyplot as plt

-    fname = get_pkg_data_filename('data/spec.txt', package='astropy.modeling.tests')
+    fname = get_pkg_data_filename("data/spec.txt", package="astropy.modeling.tests")
     spec = ascii.read(fname)
-    wave = spec['lambda']
+    wave = spec["lambda"]
-    flux = spec['flux']
+    flux = spec["flux"]

     # Use the (vacuum) rest wavelengths of known lines as initial values
     # for the fit.